jcurry/ZenPacks.zenoss.InstalledTemplatesReport/docs/README.md

 The user has the ability to view the templates by sorting through Template Name, Device Class, ZenPack Name and Local flag.

+## Installation Considerations

+It is only necessary to restart the zopectl process (Zenoss 4 Core ) or the webserver process (Zenoss 4 SD) or the zope service (Zenoss 6).

 ## Usage

 1. Click Reports.